Become Eco-Friendly! Learn The Best Ways to Collect and Use Rainwater

 Miami's rainy season brings a lot of water to your roof, which creates a perfect opportunity to help the environment by collecting said rainwater and using it for several home tasks.
 In case you didn't know, collecting rainwater is useful for several home activities.
 Moreover, you can reduce your water bills if you cut down on its use.
 However, one of the biggest benefits obtained by collecting rainwater is definitely that you get to help the environment.
 One of the ways it benefits the environment is by helping lower energy use and carbon emissions from local water treatment facilities, since they have to activate a system that consumes a lot of energy in order to pump water to your home.

-Given the fact that South Florida has one of the rainiest seasons in the country,
+Given the fact that South Florida has one of the rainiest seasons in the country, a rain gutter installation

-rain gutter installations in Miami are very useful.
+is very useful.
 These narrow channels that are installed on the edge of your roof are specially designed to collect water and lead it away from the foundation and other areas of the house.
 The rain gutter system sends water down through downspouts that can deposit this water into rain barrels or tanks, thus making it available for use.

-- To water your garden: Depending on the size of the garden, water usage ranges from small to large quantities.
+- To water your garden: Depending on the size of your garden, water usage ranges from small to large quantities.
 If you set a large rainwater tank under your downspout, you can collect a considerable amount of rainwater to help with gardening throughout long dry periods without using tap water.
 If space is an issue, install two smaller tanks.
-For more convenience, rainwater tanks that are sold in stores come with an incorporated spigot to connect a hose so you can water the plants with no extra effort.
+For more convenience, rainwater tanks that are sold in stores come with an incorporated spigot to connect a hose, so you can water the plants with no extra effort.